 The Cohabitation Effect

-It’s a documented phenomenon that couples who cohabitate tend to be more negative towards each other.
+It’s a documented phenomenon that couples who cohabitate before marriage tend to be more negative towards each other.
 I found a good explanation for this in a NY Times published article which states:

 “Try Before You Buy”